A Guide to Ethical and Sustainable Fish Purchasing

 Unfortunately, Indonesia and the Philippines export the most fish per year, so the solution is more complex than simply sourcing fish from other countries (Rhyne et al., 2015).
 Not only would excluding these countries from exporting to the US be detrimental to fishermen and their families, but it would also lead to supply chain collapse.
 This means that the solution needs to come from better testing technology and strengthening the ability to track a fish’s journey through the supply chain.

-Experts in marine aquarium trade dynamics have pointed out how short-sighted complete fishing bans are.
-Or how ineffective management decisions based more on public opinion than long-term datasets and known fish biology can be (Rhyne et al. 2014).
+Experts in marine aquarium trade dynamics have pointed out how short-sighted complete fishing bans are, and how ineffective management decisions based more on public opinion than long-term datasets and known fish biology can be (Rhyne et al. 2014).
 There are doubtless sustainability issues within the marine aquarium trade, but without looking at the intertwined social, economic, and ecological consequences of sweeping management decisions like fishing bans, it does not promote long-term sustainability.
 In fact, studies show that banning wild harvest will more likely lead to an increase in illegal fishing activities rather than safeguard fish populations (Rhyne et al., 2014).
 That is why it is imperative to work with communities, like those of island nations in the Indo-Pacific, to sustainably target and harvest fish.
 This is in line with research that has proposed an alternate view of the trade – a tool for preservation of coral reefs and the communities who depend on them.
+To this point, community engagement by a limited number of marine exporters in the Philippines has sought to elevate sustainability practices by teaching local fishermen how to effectively utilize hand-nets in place of more destructive fishing practices (Adams 2015).
+By acknowledging the socioeconomic needs of the majority stakeholders, these training programs provide an economically feasible alternative to destructive fishing practices that ultimately serves as a positive driver of change.

 Let’s talk about the actions you can take to support the continuation of the trade and preservation of coral reefs and those that depend on them through ethical fish purchasing.